• Charcoal Champ Chinese BBQ Review

 Eating Cold Jellyfish with Chinese Vinegar, Cucumber and Mustard

-Maxim is a Chinese restaurant specialising in Cantonese cuisine, in Ealing, West London although it’s based in Northfields and much closer to get to on the Picadilly Line by tube from there.
+Maxim is a Chinese restaurant specialising in Cantonese cuisine, in Ealing, West London although it’s based in Northfields and much closer to get to on the Piccadilly Line by tube from there.
 Ealing didn’t have many Chinese restaurants specialising in any regional or traditional foods or cuisines when Maxim arrived – so it was crowned Ealing’s best Chinese restaurant.

 Sizzling Beef at MAXIM Ealing

-So there’s the jellyfish that looks like translucent hand cut noodles, that is crunchy and moreish and the creamed Chinese cabbage: two reasons why ordering in a group is good here.
+So there’s the jellyfish that looks like translucent hand cut noodles, that is crunchy and moreish and the creamed Chinese cabbage.
+Two reasons why ordering in a group is good here.
 I would not think to order these alone.
 I’ve ordered both from Maxim as many times as we visited as family – which is probably 25-35 times.

 The spring rolls are fat cigars – probably frozen filo pastry filled with bean sprouts, carrot and Chinese cabbage – succumb as much to that instagram -able presentation as absolutely nothing on the menu at MAXIM.